Need a fabulous party snack? These SPICY CHEESE STICKS are the best!

-People often ask for my suggestions on what to serve at cocktail parties, and this is one recipe that always comes to mind.
+People often ask for my suggestions on what to serve at cocktail parties, and this recipe always comes to mind.
 I love serving something that checks off many boxes.

 Here’s what SPICY CHEESE STICKS provide:

-3) COCKTAILS ANYONE? – They are the perfect munchie to serve with cocktails, and I often fill a glass with them and place it right on the beverage station.
+These buttery cheese sticks are the perfect munchies to serve with cocktails, and I often fill a glass with them and place it right on the beverage station.